The Best Ways to Avoid Pool Bees: Natural and Effective Methods

 Put Some Mothballs

 Bees are repelled or scared to even get near your pool when you add mothballs.
 You can do this by putting the mothball in a decorative bag and hanging it near the pool.
-Based on scientific studies, the smell of the mothball is awful for these bees, and they usually fly away within seconds when it’s near them.
+Based on scientific studies, the smell of mothballs is awful for these bees, and they usually fly away within seconds when it’s near them.

 Some Home Remedies That Are Effective to Repel Stinging Insects